LekoArts/gatsby-source-tmdb/README.md

 # gatsby-source-tmdb

-Get data from the TMDB API with Gatsby
+Source from TheMovieDB in Gatsby